Skip navigation menu

 U.s. Representative, TN-05

-• As a second-term member of Congress, Rep. Ogles has accepted $83,900 total in corporate PAC money.
+• As a second-term member of Congress, Rep. Ogles has accepted $84,000 from corporate PACs already.

 • Instead of serving his constituents, he has focused on introducing bills that indulge Donald Trump such as lengthening presidential term limits and codifying the executive order to close the Department of Education.